Material

 • Usage.
 How much of the cost variance was caused by the earned value for the quantity of the material differing from the actual quantity of the material?

-A common question is “How can we do this when we have thousands of material items to account for on a project?”
+A common question is: “How can we do this when we have thousands of material items to account for on a project?”

 The answer: Not all material items have to be tracked discretely to conduct an adequate price/usage analysis, with the general rule of thumb of discretely tracking about 80% of the material dollars.

 Some contractors set a policy where material will be tracked discretely if it breaks a specific dollar value (for example, anything above a $5,000 unit price).
-Other contractors conduct what is called an “80/20” analysis of their estimated bill of material (BOM).
+Other contractors conduct what is called an “80/20” analysis of their estimated bill of materials (BOM).
 The concept here is that on most programs, approximately 20% of the material items (larger dollar items) represent about 80% of the material dollars on the program, with the other 80% of the BOM being the smaller dollar items that total about 20% of the material dollars.
 In this case, the discretely measured items are any of the items in the top 20% of the BOM.

 Some contractors do this segregation by the unit price of each material item.
 Others make the division based on the extended price (unit price times the number of units to purchase), sometimes placing a high volume/low price item on the discretely tracked 20% list.
 Either method is acceptable.